 They found Fengmi!

 On the way back from the restaurant they passed by Fengmi’s spot and lo and behold.
-There she was.
+There was the stray cat.

 Knowing that I had been looking for her relentlessly for days, they were not going to take any chances.
 One of my friends picked Fengmi up, put her in her bag and smuggled her in to the hotel.